Battle of Baekgang: Background

-The Empress died in Tsukushi shortly after the last waves of Yamato troops departed for Korea.
-The Crown Prince (Tenji) carried her remains back to Asuka.
-Tenji, dressed in white mourning clothes, set up his residence in the Nagatsu temporary palace in Kyūshū, and continued to oversee the expeditionary operation.

-Around August 661, 5,000 soldiers, 170 ships, and the general Abe no Hirafu all arrived in territory controlled by the Baekje restoration forces.
+Around August 661, 5,000 soldiers, 170 ships, and the general Abe no Hirafu all arrived in territory controlled by the Paekche restoration forces.
 Additional Japanese reinforcements, including 27,000 soldiers led by Kamitsukeno no Kimi Wakako (上毛野君稚子) and 10,000 soldiers led by Iohara no Kimi (廬原君), arrived in 662.

 The battle

-In 663, Baekje restoration forces and the Yamato navy convened in southern Baekje with the intent to relieve the capital of the Baekje restoration movement in Churyu, which was under siege by Silla forces.
+In 663, Paekche restoration forces and the Yamato navy convened in southern Paekche with the intent to relieve the capital of the Paekche restoration movement in Churyu, which was under siege by Silla forces.
 The Yamato navy was to ferry ground troops to Churyu via the Geum River and lift the siege.
 However, Tang also sent 7,000 soldiers and 170 ships to blockade Yamato reinforcements from relieving the capital.

-On 4 October 663, the advance guard of the Japanese fleet tried to force their way, but Tang ships held firm, repelling the attacks and maintaining disciplined ranks.
+On 4 October 663 (27 August by the lunar calendar), the advance guard of the Japanese fleet tried to force their way, but using common doctrine and strong formation, the Tang ships held firm, repelling the attacks and displaying greater tactical sophistication than the Japanese fleet.

-On 5 October 663, the second day of the battle, the arrival of Japanese reinforcements made their forces several times larger than the Tang fleet arrayed against them.
+On 5 October 663 (28 August by the lunar calendar), the second day of the battle, the arrival of Japanese reinforcements made their forces several times larger than the Tang fleet arrayed against them.
 However, the river was narrow enough where the Tang fleet could cover their front and protect their flanks as long as they maintained their ordered battle lines.
 The Japanese were confident in their numerical superiority and attacked the Tang fleet at least three times throughout the entire day, but the Tang fought off each attack.
 Towards the end of the day, the Japanese became exhausted, and their fleet lost cohesion through their repeated attempts to break through Tang lines.
 Sensing the right moment, the Tang fleet moved reserves and counterattacked, breaking both the left and right flanks of the Japanese, enveloping their fleet and crowding in the ships so they could not move or retreat.
 Many Japanese fell into the water and drowned, and many of their ships were burned and sunk.
 The Yamato general Echi no Takutsu was killed after striking down more than a dozen men in close quarters combat.

 Japanese, Korean, and Chinese sources all point to heavy Japanese casualties.
 According to the Nihon Shoki, 400 Japanese ships were lost in the battle.
-Chinese sources claim 10,000 Japanese deaths.

-Silla participation in the battle involved cavalry forces that defeated Baekje restoration ground troops which were supporting the Yamato navy on the banks of the river.
-It is not clear whether or not this took place before or during the time that the Japanese navy went to battle the Tang ships.

-On 13 October 663, without Yamato troops to lift the siege, the fortress of Churyu surrendered to Silla and Tang forces.
-Buyeo Pung took a boat and fled with several followers to Goguryeo.